semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ## Cloning your repository with checkout

 One of the first tasks for most jobs will be to clone the repository.
-Semaphore installs a several command line utitities during VM initialization.
+Semaphore installs several command line utilities during VM initialization.
 To check out the code from your GitHub or Bitbucket repository we use checkout.

 ```shell
 checkout